Jean-Hilaire Belloc: Life

 Belloc was a student in the studio of Antoine Gros then of Jean-Baptiste Regnault.
 He won a medal at the 1810 Paris Salon for his Death of Gaul, friend of Ossian.

 He was professor of drawing at the l'École-de-Médecine.
-He was made a Chevalier of the légion d'honneur in 1864.
+He was made a Chevalier of the Legion of Honour in 1864.

 A bust of him was placed in the cimetière du Père Lachaise in November 2006.

 Family

 On 2 June 1821 he married Louise Swanton, an accomplished writer and translator of English literature into French.
 Their son, Louis, would later marry Bessie Rayner Parkes, a prominent English feminist who remained a close personal friend of Swanton's long after the premature death of her husband.
 Louis Belloc and Parkes had two children who became writers: Marie Adelaide Belloc Lowndes and Hilaire Belloc.